From the fastest ascent to the highest pizza delivery and even a football match – our Mount Kilimanjaro Facts won’t disappoint!

 What type of volcano is Kilimanjaro?

-Another interesting Mt Kilimanjaro fact is that it is a stratovolcano, also known as a composite volcano.
+Mount Kilimanjaro is a stratovolcano, also known as a composite volcano.
+Stratovolcanos are formed by alternating layers of tephra (fragments produced during an eruption) and hardened lava.
 Stratovolcano's are the most common form of volcano, accounting for over 60% of volcanos on the planet, including Mount Kilimanjaro, Mount Fuji and Mount Rainier.

 Why is Mount Kilimanjaro famous?